 Thinning can be applied in even-aged harvesting and in the form of selective cutting in uneven-aged harvesting, as well as in continuous-cover forestry.
 Therefore, it is a valuable tool of climate-smart forestry that can help us manage our forests sustainably.

 Why should we consider thinning?

-Quality thinning is a method which aims to leave the best quality trees to grow.
-Overshadowed smaller trees will be removed as well as trees with some quality defects.
+- Quality thinning: aims to leave the best quality trees to grow, removing overshadowed smaller trees and those with quality defects.